• Skip to main content

 Notes

-• Vegetables must be par-cooked before adding to quiche to prevent it from getting watery.
+• Par-cook: Vegetables must be par-cooked before adding to quiche to prevent it from getting watery.
 If substituting with other vegetables, like broccoli, bell pepper, or asparagus, they should also be par-cooked as directed above.

-• Leftovers will keep for 3-4 days in a tightly sealed container in the refrigerator and reheat well.
+• Storage: Leftovers will keep for 3-4 days in a tightly sealed container in the refrigerator and reheat well.

-• Baked quiche can also be frozen for up to 3 months in a freezer-safe container.
+• Freezing: Baked quiche can also be frozen for up to 3 months in a freezer-safe container.
 Thaw overnight in the refrigerator or on the countertop, then reheat in the oven at 350 degrees Fahrenheit for 30-40 minutes, or until center of quiche reaches 160 degrees Fahrenheit.

 Nutrition Estimate